Peace Arch State Park and Peace Arch Provincial Parks are OPEN daily year-round.

 Peace Arch State and Provincial Parks are located on the internationa lboundary between Blaine, WA, USA, and Douglas, BC, Canada.

-For questions about POE entry, Immigration, Visa Status, Customs or imports, direct your questions to agencies listed below.
+For questions about United States or Canada points of entry, visiting the international parks, and your immigration, visa status, customs, or imports, direct your questions to the federal agencies listed below.

 Peace Arch Historical State Park and Peace Arch Provincial Park are jointly managed